Jim Klobuchar: Personal life

-Klobuchar married Rose Heuberger August 7, 1954 and had two children, Amy and Meagan.
-They divorced in 1976.
-He also was noted for his struggles with alcoholism.
+Klobuchar married Rose Heuberger August 7, 1954 and had two children, one of who is Amy.
+The couple divorced in 1976.
+He struggled with alcoholism, which he wrote a book about—Pursued by Grace.
+His daughter Amy is a United States Senator and was a Presidential candidate in 2020.

-During much of his life Klobuchar was an avid cyclist, and led the "Jaunt With Jim" group bicycle ride for 39 years.
+During much of his life Klobuchar was an avid cyclist and led the "Jaunt With Jim" group bicycle ride for 39 years.

 Health and death

 Towards the end of Klobuchar's life, he had Alzheimer's disease.
 He died at a care facility in Burnsville, Minnesota on May 12, 2021, at age 93.
 Amy Klobuchar announced the death, saying about her father, "He loved journalism.
 He loved sports and adventure.
 And we loved him."
 Minnesota Governor Tim Walz also paid tribute, stating "Our press community lost a giant in Jim Klobuchar's passing."
 Plans were also made to bury him in the Fort Snelling National Cemetery.